bittricky/rpgs/README.md

 - **South American markets** show strong cultural affinity for progression-based anime narratives, suggesting natural alignment with LitRPG mechanics and potential for unique regional adaptations.

 These insights collectively demonstrate the global and culturally diverse reach of the LitRPG genre, underscoring how distinct regional tastes influence and enrich its narrative and thematic evolution.

+### Toonami's Cultural Impact

+Lastly, The dramatic influence of [Toonami](https://en.wikipedia.org/wiki/Toonami) on global popular culture cannot be overstated, particularly regarding its role in establishing the cultural foundation for modern gaming and it's audiences.
+Operating during a pivotal era of globalization (1997-2008), Toonami transformed what was initially a niche market for animated content into a mainstream cultural phenomenon that would fundamentally reshape how Western audiences consume animated narrative media.

+Toonami's strategic curation of action-oriented animated programming created an unprecedented cultural bridge between Eastern and Western storytelling traditions.
+The programming block didn't merely broadcast entertainment, it systematically introduced Western audiences, particularly adolescents and young adults, to curated foreign narrative structures that emphasized quantified character progression, transformation sequences, and achievement-based storytelling.

+One could argue that this cultural seeding occurred during the formative years of what would become the core demographic for modern gaming culture and LitRPG consumption that we are seeing today.
+The same generation that learned to appreciate those narrative structures would later gravitate toward video games with RPG mechanics, web novels with stat systems, and eventually leading to gamified literature itself.
+Toonami essentially trained an entire generation to find narrative satisfaction in progression-based storytelling before the mechanisms for consuming such content digitally today even existed.

+The programming block's influence extended far beyond individual shows, establishing the cultural infrastructure that would later support the rise of current anime streaming services as seen with their pioneering efforts into streaming content online, mainstream acceptance of foreign media, and the continued popularity of progression-based narratives across multiple platforms.
+Toonami's legacy can be directly traced to the current global appetite for RPG mechanics in literature, the success of cultivation novels, and the widespread adoption of LitRPG as a literary genre.

 ### Implications for Genre Evolution and Marketing